bwarren2/objective_impeachment/PITCHME.md

 We need to maintain faith and respectability in our government by punishing misdeeds, and leaving a trustworthy system to our children.
 Letting the rot set in is unacceptable.

 ---

+---
+If you appreciated this video, please:

+* Watch it with someone
+* Share it with 2-3 people you think would benefit from it.
+(Personal recommendations matter!)

+---